 At a certain point, Zen takes over and the foul ball can be "willed" right into your beer cup without even standing up to get it.

-As is customary, you must then chug your beer in the cup containing your souvenir.
+As is custom, you must then chug your beer in the cup containing your souvenir.

 WRONG: Using A Beer Bottle To Catch A Foul Ball